Wensber/TextTheSpire/README.md

 TextTheSpire

+Author: Wensber - texttherspire@gmail.com

 Description:

 This is a mod for the game Slay the Spire and provides screen reader accessibility.
 It does so by providing lots of windows displaying the game information and a prompt window for inputting commands.
-Descriptions of the windows and commands is provided in the sections Display and Controls.
+Descriptions of the windows and commands are provided in the sections Display and Controls.

 Status of Completion: